Jolly-Pirate/hive-docker/README.md

-# Steem-in-a-box forked and modified from @someguy123
+# Hive-in-a-box forked and modified from @someguy123

-See post here for instructions: https://steemit.com/steem/@someguy123/your-guide-to-setting-up-a-witness-server-steem-in-a-box-hf19

 # LICENSE